All Things Entertaining and Cultural

 It’s difficult to rank the Founding Fathers in importance.
 I don’t brook arguments about the most crucial and laudatory of them.
 That’s George Washington, truly a leader and the definite Father of Our Country.
 Anyone who doesn’t think so can spend hours making a different case, but history and the success of the American experiment militate totally in favor of Washington.
 Thomas Jefferson, James Madison, John Adams, John Jay, John Marshall, and Benjamin Franklin all contribute abundantly to turning a colony’s declaration of and war for independence into a working entity in which every move or decision they made would be precedent.
 I have affection and admiration for all of them, and others such as James Monroe, Albert Gallatin, and John Quincy Adams, too.
 The one who always struck me as Number Two on the list, my list anyhow, is the one who, using models from various times, crafted a structure of government, conceived a finance system that would allow that government to operate, understood the need for both limits and implied executive powers, and advanced a table of laws by which a new nation, consecrated to the will of its populace, might thrive.

-I haven’t read enough to know how Hamilton captured Lin-Manuel Miranda’s imagination or inspired a show that, so far, is the theater achievement of the 21st century.
+I haven’t read enough to know how Hamilton captured Lin-Manuel Miranda’s imagination, possibly him being born in the West Indies, or inspired a show that, so far, is the theater achievement of the 21st century.

 “Hamilton” has certainly resonated with audiences.
 Four years into its Broadway run, which followed an off-Broadway skein at New York’s Public Theatre, “Hamilton” remains a tough ticket.